Carbon monoxide-releasing molecules: Carboxyhemoglobin infusion

 Carboxyhemoglobin can be infused to deliver CO.
 The most common approaches are based on polyethylene glycol PEGylated bovine carboxyhemoglobin and maleimide PEG conjugated human carboxyhemoglobin.

 Porphyrins

 Porphyrin structures such as heme, hemin, and metallic protoporphyrin IX (PPIX) analogs (such as cobalt PPIX) have been deployed to induce heme oxygenase and subsequently undergo biotransformation to liberate CO, the inorganic ion, and biliverdin/bilirubin.
 Some PPIX analogs such as tin PPIX, tin mesoporphyrin, and zinc PPIX, are heme oxygenase inhibitors.

 Endogenous CO

-HMOX is regarded as the main source of endogenous CO production, though other minor contributors have been identified in recent years.
+HMOX is the main source of endogenous CO production, though other minor contributors have also been identified.
 CO is formed at a rate of 16.4 μmol/hour in the human body, ~86% originating from heme via heme oxygenase and ~14% from non-heme sources including: photooxidation, lipid peroxidation, and xenobiotics.
 The average carboxyhemoglobin (CO-Hb) level in a non-smoker is under 3% CO-Hb (whereas a smoker may reach levels near 10% CO-Hb), though geographic location, occupation, health and behavior are contributing variables.